-iv.
-Yearly Categorization of commodities and computation of position limits: All exchanges shall jointly classify agricultural commodities into the afore-stated three categories on annual basis as per the principles indicated above.

-- a.
-Whenever an agricultural commodity of 'narrow' category is required to be re-categorized to 'broad' in subsequent years, such re-categorization may be possible only if both, average deliverable supply of such commodity for the past five years and monetary value thereof as mentioned above for 'broad commodity' exceeds by more than 5%. - b.
+- iv.
+Yearly Categorization of commodities and computation of position limits: All exchanges shall jointly classify agricultural commodities into the afore-stated three categories on annual basis as per the principles indicated above. - a.
+Whenever an agricultural commodity of 'narrow' category is required to be re-categorized to 'broad' in subsequent years, such recategorization may be possible only if both, average deliverable supply of such commodity for the past five years and monetary value thereof as mentioned above for 'broad commodity' exceeds by more than 5%. - b.
 For determination of 'deliverable supply' of various agricultural commodities for each year, the national commodity derivatives exchanges shall take into account the latest production figures of such commodities as annually declared by relevant government sources or from the latest 'third advance estimates' of agricultural commodities published by the Ministry of agriculture or any other yearly estimates/assessments of production and imports made by any governmental agencies such as Ministry of Agriculture, Ministry of Textiles, Ministry of Commerce, different statutory boards/associations etc., concerned with different agricultural commodities.
 The national commodity derivatives exchanges shall indicate the sources from which the production and import / export data have been obtained for the purpose of determination of 'deliverable supply' of different agricultural commodities. - c.
 Every year, for each agricultural commodity that is being traded in the derivatives market, all national commodity derivatives exchanges shall jointly complete the exercise of determination of 'deliverable supply, categorization/re-categorization of commodities and computation of numerical value of position limits.
 Numerical values of position limits for any agricultural commodity shall be revised only if the computation results in a revision in the value by at least 5% compared to previous year's limits.
 Exchanges shall, after prior intimation to SEBI, notify such details to the market through their respective websites sufficiently in advance and latest by 31st of July (unless extended by SEBI under exceptional circumstances) of every year and revised limits shall become applicable for all running contracts with effect from 1st of September of every year

 - d.
-Dissemination of Information on Website: In order to provide necessary information to the stakeholders the Exchanges shall prominently disseminate on their websites the details of five year average deliverable supply, current year deliverable supply, source of data, categorization of the commodity, position limits etc. for each of the commodity traded on their exchange, as per the format given in Annexure regarding Format for Dissemination of Information on Website.
-40 - e.
+Dissemination of Information on Website: In order to provide necessary information to the stakeholders the Exchanges shall prominently disseminate on their websites the details of five year average deliverable supply, current year deliverable supply, source of data, categorization of the commodity, position limits etc. for each of the commodity traded on their exchange, as per the format given inAnnexure K Format for Dissemination of Information on Website. - e.
 In the interest of trade and public, SEBI may exercise its due discretion in modifying the aforesaid position limits at any time during the year.

-3.6.Position limits for Non-Agricultural Commodity Derivatives41
+3.6.Position limits for Non-Agricultural Commodity Derivatives48

 - 3.6.1.
-The following norms shall be applicable to Non- Agricultural commodity derivatives at commodity level:- - For the purpose of calculating overall position of a client, all long and short positions of the client across all contracts shall be netted out. - ii.
-Client level position limits shall be equivalent to the numerical level limit as given in table in Annexure on Client Level Numerical Position Limits for Non-Agricultural Commodities or 5% of market-wide open interest, whichever is higher. - iii.
-Member level position limits shall be 10 times of the numerical value of client level position limits or 20% of the market-wide open interest, whichever is higher.
+The following norms shall be applicable to Non- Agricultural commodity derivatives at commodity level: - i.
+For the purpose of calculating overall position of a client, all long and short positions of the client across all contracts shall be netted out. - ii.
+Client level position limits shall be equivalent to the numerical level limit as given in table in Annexure M - iii.
+Format for disclosing data of complaints by all the Recognized Stock Exchanges and Clearing Corporations on their website Annexure L